jvsteiner/s3-image-uploader/README.md

 When you paste an image from the clipboard into the Obsidian note, the plugin will upload the image to your bucket, and insert a link to the image in your note.
 The link will be of the form `https://<your-bucket>.s3.<your-region>.amazonaws.com/<your-optional-folder>/<image-name>`.
 If you have made your bucket world readable, you can share the link with others, and they will be able to view the image.

 If you select the "Upload on drag" option in the plugin settings, the plugin will also upload images that you drag into the note.
 This is useful if you want to upload images from your file system.

+If you do not want this behavior in all notes, you can customize it on a per note basis.

+1. You can add an `uploadOnDrag` YAML frontmatter tag to the note, as seen below.
+2. You can also set the `localUpload` option to `true`, which will copy the images to a folder in your local file system, instead of uploading them to the cloud, overriding the global setting.
-If you do not want this behavior in all notes, you can enable it on a per note basis by adding a YAML frontmatter atg to the note, as seen below.
-You can also set the folder where the images will be uploaded to, by adding the `uploadFolder` option to the YAML frontmatter.
-These setting override the global settings.
+3. You can also set note specific folder where the images will be uploaded to, by adding the `localUploadFolder` option to the YAML frontmatter.
+This overrides the global setting.

+These settings override the global settings.
+The `uploadOnDrag` tag affects both S3 and local uploads.
+The other two options only affect local uploads.

 ```
 ---
 uploadOnDrag: true
+localUpload: true
-uploadFolder: "my-folder"
+localUploadFolder: "my-folder"
 ---
 ```